 Appearance: There are many different varieties.
 Some have long, narrow leaves while the leaves on others are almost round.

 Leathery leaves are dark glossy green to the top and light green or silvery below.
-Leathery foliage is supported by attractive light gray bark that becomes increasingly gnarled.
+The leathery foliage is supported by attractive light gray bark that becomes increasingly gnarled.

 Flowering: It produces small fragrant creamy flowers in spring.
 Flowers are followed by green fruits “olives” which ripen to black and are ready for harvest in autumn.
 Olives are very often used to make olive oil.